RHEL/CentOS 5–6–7–8 Changes

 by a search for something that isn't really the

 This left me confused as to why I could start the

 at text box, which is really searching on some metadata,

-but I couldn't run a command starting
+but I couldn't run that graphical tool using a command

 The default user PATH environment variable changes: